edimaudo/hackathon_coding_challenges/2024_VSFG_Impact/VFSG/about.md

 ## Data App for Viz for Social Good

-Application built using R Shiny and leverages the dataset to provide insights.

-Looks at 3 areas: Partners, Social Media and Projects.
+Application leverages viz for social good dataset to provide insights into Partners, Social Media and Projects.

-- **Partners**: Reviews partner data and looks for insights
+- **Partners**: Review of partner data
-- **Social Media**: Focus is on Linkedin Engagement
+- **Social Media**: Focus is on Linkedin metrics
 - **Projects**: Looks at different project submissions